BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- USC has combined with its opponents to score more than 64 points in five of 10 games this season.

-- The combined points per game average of the two teams, 63.3, is 0.7 points fewer than Saturday's over/under.
+- The two teams combine to score 63.3 points per game, 0.7 less than the over/under in this contest.

-- The 55.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 64 over/under in this contest.
+- The 55.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 64 total in this contest.

-- Cougars games have an average total of 56.4 points this season, 7.6 fewer than Saturday's over/under.

-- The 64 total in this game is 5.7 points higher than the 58.3 average total in Trojans games this season.
+- The average total in Cougars games this season is 56.4, 7.6 points fewer than Saturday's total of 64 .

+- In 2021, games involving the Trojans have averaged a total of 58.3 points, 5.7 fewer than this game's set over/under.

 BYU Stats and Trends

-- BYU has five wins against the spread in 11 games this season.
+- In BYU's 11 games this season, it has five wins against the spread.

 - The Cougars have covered the spread twice this season when favored by 7 points or more (in five chances).

-- BYU's games this year have gone over the point total four times in 11 opportunities (36.4%).
+- BYU's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

-- The Cougars average 33.4 points per game, comparable to the 32.2 per matchup the Trojans surrender.

-- When BYU records more than 32.2 points, it is 3-2 against the spread and 5-0 overall.
+- BYU is 3-2 against the spread and 5-0 overall in games when it puts up more than 32.2 points.

 - BYU is 3-2 against the spread and 5-0 overall when the team picks up over 417.8 yards.